phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

 A genre also has many artists through its songs.
-Let's implement this
-relationship with the `has_many through` macro:
+X Let's implement this relationship with the `has_many through` macro:

 ```ruby
 class Genre < ActiveRecord::Base